Golemancer-Ctrl/wc-portfolio-02/README.md

 ## Description

 As I have progressed through this course, my desire to build a website fully from scratch has grown consistently.
 This project has finally enabled that desire to become a reality.
-Additionally, building a site to house my repository held great personal significance.
+Additionally, building a site to house my projects held great personal significance.
 It will be the first exposure a potential employer has to me as a prospect, as well as the professional front page of all my subsequent projects.
 While I may have completed this particular assignment, development on this page will certainly never cease.

 I built this page to hone my personal skills with HTML and CSS.
 I learned quite a bit about website reactivity, media queries, grids, flexbox, variables, and grew more comfortable with previously learned CSS elements like margin/padding, font styling, et cetera.
 As this was my first foray into building a page from scratch, I had hoped to gain an understanding of how best to build and organize the CSS.
 I believe I have made a definite improvement in that regard from the prior assignment.